jlehuede/braze-docs/_docs/_partners/message_personalization/dynamic_content/notify.md

 ### Step 2: Segment creation
 Customer will create a segment in Braze and communicate the segmentId attached to the campaign.

+### Step 3: Segment fetching
+Notify will fetch with an API call the list of contacts in the segment attached to the campaign.

+### Step 4: Notify triggers the campaign
+Notify’s AI triggers the Braze campaign to send to users at the time they deem most likely to engage.